mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 - Part 1: Responsibilities of all TAs
 - Part 2: Additional responsibilities of head TAs

-## Main responsibilities of all TAs:
+## Part 1: Responsibilities of all TAs

 Some TAs are assigned to lead lab sections and others are responsible for attending lectures to to help out with active learning portions of the course (readiness assessments, application exercises, etc.).

 ### Leading a lab section:

 ### Facilitating active learning in the classroom:

-### Grading
+### Grading:

 - Lab grading:
     + TAs leading lab sections will also grade lab reports of their students.